-To ensure quality service, AMHS plans to establish an internal Quality Steering Committee to review operations, create quality initiatives for areas needing improvement, and outline how these improvements will occur.
-This committee will meet quarterly to ensure regular quality review and confirm that AMHS provides the best possible service to customers.
+To ensure quality service, AMHS plans to establish an internal Quality Steering Committee to review operations, create quality initiatives for areas requiring improvement, and outline strategies to make the necessary improvements.
+This committee will meet quarterly to ensure regular quality review and confirm that AMHS provides high-quality service to customers.